How to Confidently Rock Short Hair with Bangs: The Dos and Don’ts of This Haircut

 DO use your fingers to style your hair.

-For the most part, you can ditch the brush as short hair doesn’t tangle as much as long locks.
+For the most part, you can ditch the brush as short hair is usually a low-maintenance haircut and doesn’t tangle as much as long locks.
 Brush your hair with your fingers for some lift and to give it that naturally tousled look.

 DON’T use heated products too often.